insanity54/nanowrimo2017_practice/all.md

 "You have been found guilty of cheating on your entrance exam.
 You will not be attending this Academy!"

+---
+---
+layout:    myLayout
+title:	   "Day 2"
+---

----"Marth, you have been found guilty of cheating on the entrance exam using condemned Astral methods.
+"Marth, you have been found guilty of cheating on the entrance exam using condemned Astral methods.
 Now you must die!", Aldo-sensei proclained, his expression going from stone faced to hysterical.
 His arm stretched towards Marth.
 The other students nearby stopped in their tracks, watching as the bizarre instructor made his threats.

 Marth knew he was guilty, but what was this about condemned methods?
 With a dumbfounded look on his face, he took a step back as he processed what Aldo-sensei had just said.